 Lauren Gissing's fine art practice focuses on printmaking techniques to explore the themes of place and the natural environment.
-Her work aims to capture the unique character and energy of the landscapes and spaces she encounters, whether they are urban or natural.
+Her work aims to capture the unique character and and spaces she are urban or natural.

 Gissing's practice is deeply rooted in her personal experiences of navigating and defining places, and is expressed through her use of lines, perspective and pattern, which are recurring elements in her work.